The Black Diamond, Copenhagen

 Regulations for public areas at Royal Danish Library

-Internet connectivity requires that you are from an institution that is part of the Eduroam collaboration.
-Contact your own institution to get information on how to access Eduroam.
+Internet connectivity requires that you are from an institution which is part of the Eduroam collaboration.
+Please contact your own institution to get information on how to access Eduroam.

 3. Cloakroom and lockers